diffix/reference/docs/led-issues.md

 ```
 SELECT count(*) FROM
-    (SELECT join_col, FROM table
+    (SELECT join_col FROM table
     WHERE A OR I
     GROUP BY join_col ) t1
 JOIN
-    (SELECT join_col, FROM table
+    (SELECT join_col FROM table
     WHERE A OR J
     GROUP BY join_col ) t2
 ON t1.join_col = t2.join_col
 ```

-Here `join_col` is some column whose JOIN leads to multiple different AIDVs being combined in the resulting i-row (i.e. not an AID column).
+Here we are assuming that `join_col` is not an AID column, and when used as a JOIN column leads to multiple different AIDVs being combined in the resulting i-row.
 The problem here, for the attacker, is that since I and J are quasi-identifiers, different AIDVs from I and J will be included in different join_col i-rows.
 The attacker loses the ability to distinguish which i-rows contain the victim `I AND J`, and which contain I or J from other AIDVs.
 (In fact, I'm not sure this query makes any sense at all as an attack...)

 This suggests to me that what we need to do is to evaluate LED at the point where a legitimate GROUP BY takes place, and that we can adjust at that point.
 In other words, we build a truth table for each i-row, evaluate LE, and assign noise layers